Providing Reception Services

 Financial and Administrative Procedures Relative to Receptionist Role in an Animal Care Facility

-One of the many questions that customers/clients will ask when they make an enquiry, or an appointment is “How much will that cost?”
+One of the many questions that customers/clients will ask when they make an enquiry or an appointment is, “How much will that cost?”
 So, you will have to answer many questions within your organisation.
-It is an important fact to remember that all people that shop around are potential customers/clients.
+It is important to remember that all people who shop around are potential customers/clients.

-It is important that you remember that when a customer s/client comes to your business either for the first time or hundredth time you are the first person that they will meet.
-What and how you speak to them and the information you provide to them will be a deciding whether to choose your facility or stay with your facility.
+It is important that you remember that when a customer s/client comes to your business either for the first time or the hundredth time, you are the first person that they will meet.
+What and how you speak to them and the information you provide to them will help you decide whether to choose your facility or stay with your facility.

 Who Are People That Shop Around?